 - Patricia A. Clark, professor, School of Theatre and Dance, East Carolina University;

-- Glen Clarence Bowman Jr., professor of history, Department of Social and Behavioral Sciences, East Carolina University;
+- Glen Clarence Bowman Jr., professor of history, Department of Social and Behavioral Sciences, Elizabeth City State University;

 - Emily Lenning, associate professor, Department of Criminal Justice, Fayetteville State University;